lsimediasarl/OpenTileServerDebian/README.md

 ## OSM data update
 The data are updated via osmosis, the tool is executed once a day with a cron job.
-The updated will be downloaded and mergeed in the database (experimental state for the moment)
+The updated data will be downloaded and merged in the database

+( **experimental feature for the moment** )

 ## Tile server
 When the installation is finished, a demo page is available under